shermanflan/azure-methods/Geonames/README.md

     - [geonames_ex.ipynb](jupyter/geonames_ex.ipynb):
         - `pandas.explode()` function to convert csv columns to rows
 - Example [data model](db/scripts)
-using temporal tables and unicode handling for collation and indexing
+using temporal tables and unicode columns with appropriate collation and indexing

 ## Features
 - Uses pandas and requests to download and transform data files